IBM/create-and-deploy-memcached-operator-using-go/articles/level-1-operator.md

 	return statefulSet
 }

-// hasService determines if the Kubernetes Service exists.
-Error is returned if there is some problem communicating with
-// Kubernetes.
+//ensureStatefulSet checks for a resource of type StatefulSet with a given name in a given namespace and creates one if one does not exist
-func (r *JanusgraphReconciler) hasService(ctx context.Context, m *graphv1alpha1.Janusgraph) (bool, error) {
+//ensureStatefulSet returns nil, nil if it finds StatefulSet with name janusgraph in the given namespace func (r *JanusgraphReconciler) ensureStatefulSet(ctx context.Context, janusgraph *graphv1alpha1.Janusgraph, dep *appsv1.StatefulSet, ) (*ctrl.Result, error) {
-	service := &corev1.Service{}
-	err := r.Get(ctx, types.NamespacedName{Name: m.Name + "-service", Namespace: m.Namespace}, service)
+	// look for a resource of type StatefulSet found := &appsv1.StatefulSet{}
+	// Check if the StatefulSet already exists in our namespace, if not create a new one err := r.Get(ctx, types.NamespacedName{Name: janusgraph.Name, Namespace: janusgraph.Namespace}, found) if err != nil && errors.IsNotFound(err) {
+		log.Info("Creating a new Statefulset", "StatefulSet.Namespace", dep.Namespace, "StatefulSet.Name", dep.Name)
+		err = r.Create(ctx, dep)
 		if err != nil {
-		if errors.IsNotFound(err) {
-			// We got the expected error, which is that it's not found return false, nil
+			log.Error(err, "Failed to create new StatefulSet", "StatefulSet.Namespace", dep.Namespace, "StatefulSet.Name", dep.Name)
+			return &ctrl.Result{}, err
 		}
-		// Unexpected error, some other problem?
+		// StatefulSet created successfully - return and requeue log.Info("StatefulSet created, requeuing")
+		return &ctrl.Result{Requeue: true}, nil
+	} else if err != nil {
+		log.Error(err, "Failed to get StatefulSet")
-		return false, err
+		return &ctrl.Result{}, err
 	}
-	// We found it because we got no error return true, nil
+	return nil, nil
 }

-// hasService determines if the Kubernetes StatefulSet exists.
-Error is returned if there is some problem communicating with
-// Kubernetes.
-func (r *JanusgraphReconciler) hasStatefulSet(ctx context.Context, m *graphv1alpha1.Janusgraph) (bool, error) {
+//ensureService checks for a resource of type Service with a given name in a given namespace and creates one if one does not exist
+//ensureService returns nil, nil if it finds Service with name janusgraph in the given namespace func (r *JanusgraphReconciler) ensureService(ctx context.Context, janusgraph *graphv1alpha1.Janusgraph,
+	srv *corev1.Service) (*ctrl.Result, error) {
-	statefulSet := &appsv1.StatefulSet{}
+	serviceFound := &corev1.Service{}
-	err := r.Get(ctx, types.NamespacedName{Name: m.Name + "-service", Namespace: m.Namespace}, statefulSet)
+	//check for Service resources in our namespace, and with a "JanusGraph" name prefix err := r.Get(ctx, types.NamespacedName{Name: janusgraph.Name + "-service", Namespace: janusgraph.Namespace}, serviceFound) if err != nil && errors.IsNotFound(err) {

+		err = r.Create(ctx, srv)
 		if err != nil {
-		if errors.IsNotFound(err) {
-			// We got the expected error, which is that it's not found return false, nil
+			log.Error(err, "Failed to create new service", "service.Namespace", srv.Namespace, "service.Name", srv.Name)
+			return &ctrl.Result{}, err
 		}
-		// Unexpected error, some other problem?
+		// Service created successfully - return and requeue return &ctrl.Result{Requeue: true}, nil
+	} else if err != nil {
+		log.Error(err, "Failed to get service")
-		return false, err
+		return &ctrl.Result{}, err
 	}
-	// We found it because we got no error return true, nil
+	return nil, nil
 }
 ```